 5. Birds

-1. Address Health and Safety Concerns
+1. Address Health & Safety Concerns

 One of the most immediate dangers following an infestation is the health risk posed by animal waste.
 Wildlife droppings and urine can harbor harmful pathogens.
 Cleaning the attic is essential to eliminate these biological hazards and restore a healthy indoor environment for your family.